Give in his HonorA Life of Generosity

-Please consider donating to one of the organizations listed below in honor of his generous spirit and impactful life.
+Bill regularly supported causes that he believed in.
+Please consider donating to one of these organizations in honor of his generous and impactful life.

 Bill did not return to UVA until 2000, when he finally agreed to visit the school and meet with a new generation of Black medical students.
 He was impressed, and decided as part of his legacy to establish a UVA scholarship to support minority medical students.
 If you would like to contribute to this scholarship, please donate to the UVA Medical Alumni Association, and designate your gift to the William M. Womack, MD Scholarship Fund.